Cancer Treatment & Fertility

 In general:

 Some chemotherapy drugs are more likely to affect reproductive organs than others.
-The highest-risk drugs are cyclophosphamide (Cytoxan), lomustine, ifosfamide, procarbazine, busulfan, and melphalan.
+Some of the highest-risk drugs are cyclophosphamide (Cytoxan), lomustine, ifosfamide, procarbazine, busulfan, and melphalan.
 Others, like vincristine and methotrexate, are typically less likely to harm fertility.
 Some of these drugs also may interrupt menstruation in girls and/or cause early menopause (when periods stop completely).

 Radiation treatments can damage testes or ovaries.
 Radiation focused on or near the pelvic area, abdomen, spine, and/or the whole body may damage sperm or eggs.
 Also, radiation to the abdomen, pelvic area, or entire body may affect how the uterus works and make it hard to carry a baby to full term.
 It also can interrupt menstruation in girls or reduce sperm count and motility (how sperm move) in boys.
 These problems may be permanent or can clear up after the treatment.
-Radiation to some areas of the brain also may affect fertility.
+Radiation to some areas of the brain also may affect fertility and the body’s ability to regulate hormones.

-If your child's treatment carries a high risk of infertility, here are some options to consider.
+If your child's treatment might affect their fertility, here are some options to consider.

 Boys

-Boys who have delays in puberty or growth delays due to chemotherapy and/or radiation should see an endocrinologist to discuss treatment options.
+Boys who have delays in puberty or growth due to chemotherapy and/or radiation should see an endocrinologist to talk about treatment options.
 If you have questions, be sure to ask your doctor.

 Girls